namakayo/Namina/README.md

 Draw marching squares in a 8x8 grid.
 Namina outputs a pixelated 64x64 sprite of what you've drawn.
 The actual .png file is 74x74 regardless if you have outline enabled or disabled.

+You are free to use the sprites made using Namina without credits.

 # Documentation
 # UI
 The UI consists of the main canvas, preview canvas, color picker, buttons, and the palette.